panoply/esthetic/readme.md

 # API

-Prettify does not yet provide CLI support but will in future releases.
+Æsthetic does not yet provide CLI support but will in future releases.
 The API exports several methods on the default and intends to make usage as simple as possible with respect to extendability for more advanced use cases.
-The `prettify` instance is exported on the default and all methods can be called from its import.
+The `Æsthetic` instance is exported on the default and all methods can be called from its import.

 - [Rules](#rules)
 - [Format](#format)